mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 ## TTL and Max TTL

-Database User and Programmatic API Keys Vault role can also have a time-to-live (TTL) and maximum time-to-live (Max TTL).
+Programmatic API Keys Vault role can also have a time-to-live (TTL) and maximum time-to-live (Max TTL).
 When a credential expires and it's not renewed, it's automatically revoked.
 You can set the TTL and Max TTL for each role or globally using config/lease.